Sparsification of Matrices and Compressed Sensing: Tradeoffs between sparsity and compressed sensing

 Since the $k$-RIP property is difficult to establish in practice, some authors have relaxed this in various directions.
-Berinde-Gilbert-Indyk-Karloff-Strauss \cite{BerindeGilbertIndykKarloffStrauss} considered random binary matrices with constant column sum and related these to the incidence matrices of expander graphs.
+Berinde, Gilbert, Indyk, Karloff and Strauss \cite{BerindeGilbertIndykKarloffStrauss} considered random binary matrices with constant column sum and related these to the incidence matrices of expander graphs.
 We reinterpret these matrices as sparsifications of the all-ones matrix below.
-Sarvotham-Baron-Baraniuk and Dimakis-Smarandache-Vontobel \cite{SarvothamBaronBaraniuk,Dimakis} have considered the use of LDPC matrices.
+Sarvotham, Baron and Baraniuk \cite{SarvothamBaronBaraniuk} and Dimakis, Smarandache and Vontobel \cite{Dimakis} have considered the use of LDPC matrices.
 In particular, they have provided a strong correspondence between error-correcting performance of LDPC codes (when considered over $\mathbb{F}_{2}$) and CS performance of the same binary matrices (when considered over $\mathbb{R}$).
 While both groups obtained essentially optimal CS performance guarantees, their constructions are limited by the lack of known explicit constructions for expander graphs and LDPC codes respectively.
-Moghadam-Radha have previously considered a two step construction of sparse random matrices, involving construction of a random zero-one matrix followed by replacing each one with a sample from some probability distribution, \cite{MoghadamRadha, MoghadamRadha2}.
+Moghadam and Radha have previously considered a two step construction of sparse random matrices, involving construction of a random \hbox{$(0,1)$-matrix} followed by replacing each entry 1 with a sample from some probability distribution,~\cite{MoghadamRadha2,MoghadamRadha}.

 If one is content with recovery of each sparse vector with high probability, then much sparser matrices become useful.
-A strong result in this direction is due to Gilbert-Li-Porat-Strauss, who show that there exist matrices with $n = O(k\log N)$ rows and $O(\log^2 k \log N)$ non-zero entries per column which recover sparse vectors with probability 3/4 \cite{GilbertLiPoratStrauss} (\emph{cf.} \cite{Tehrani}).
+A strong result in this direction is due to Gilbert, Li, Porat and Strauss, who show that there exist matrices with $n = O(k\log N)$ rows and $\Theta(\log^2 k \log N)$ non-zero entries per column which recover sparse vectors with probability 0.75 \cite{GilbertLiPoratStrauss} (see also \cite{Tehrani}).
 Their matrices also come with efficient encoding, updating and recovery algorithms.
 While essentially optimal results are known for sparsity bounds on CS matrices with an optimal number of rows, much less is known when either some redundant rows are allowed in the construction, or when RIP is replaced with a slightly weaker condition.